Section 1. The name of this Credit Union is Greenwood Credit Union.

-(C) Not more than four (4) (in the aggregate) immediate family members of Directors or Committee members may be paid employees of the Credit Union.
-In no case may family members of employees constitute a majority of the Board.
+(C) No immediate family members of Directors or Committee members may be permanent paid employees of the Credit Union.
+Temporary seasonal paid employment shall be permissible.
+In no case may family members of employees be elected to the Board.
 For purposes of these Bylaws, immediate family member shall be defined as (i) any spouse, child, sibling, parent, grandparent, grandchild or (ii) a member of the same household living in the same residence maintaining a single economic unit.

 Section 2.
 Any vacancy occurring between annual meetings of the Credit Union shall be filled within a reasonable time by vote of a majority of the Directors then holding office.
 Directors so appointed will hold office until the next annual meeting of the members, when a member or members shall be elected to fill the unexpired term or terms.

 Section 3.
 They shall elect from the Board members a Chair, a Vice Chair, a Secretary and a Treasurer, who shall together with the President who shall be an ex-officio non–voting member, constitute the Executive Committee and who shall exercise all powers of the Board of Directors and to act on their behalf between meetings, except for the special powers reserved to the Board of Directors in Title 19-5-12 of the General Laws of the State of Rhode Island.
 The Board of Directors may elect such other Officers and assign to them such duties as they see fit.
-The Board of Directors may appoint one (1) Assistant Treasurer who need not be a member of the Board of Directors and shall in the absence of the Treasurer exercise all powers and duties of the Treasurer.
 They shall hire the President, designate the bank or banks in which the funds of the corporation shall be deposited; and institute all measures necessary for the conduct of the corporation’s business.
 All Executive Officers shall hold office for a term of one (1) year or until their successors are elected and qualified provided, however, that any person elected to fill a vacancy caused by the death, resignation or removal of an officer is elected by the Board of Directors to serve only for the unexpired term of such officer or until a successor is duly elected and qualified.

 Section 4.
 The Board has the general direction and control of the affairs of this Credit Union and is responsible for performing all the duties customarily performed by boards of directors.
 This includes but is not limited to the following: